quantum-compiler/quartz/README.md

 See [code structure](CODE_STRUCTURE.md) for more information about the organization of the Quartz code base.

+## Issues

+Please file an issue or contact mingkuan@cmu.edu if you encounter any problems.

 ## Contributing

 Please let us know if you encounter any bugs or have any suggestions by [submitting an issue](https://github.com/quantum-compiler/quartz/issues).